go-to-k/image-scanner-with-trivy/API.md

 ```

 - *Type:* <a href="#image-scanner-with-trivy.Severity">Severity</a>[]
-- *Default:* [] - The default configuration of Trivy is "CRITICAL,HIGH,MEDIUM,LOW,UNKNOWN".
+- *Default:* [Severity.CRITICAL] - It defaults to `CRITICAL` IN THIS CONSTRUCT for safety in CI/CD, but the default configuration of Trivy is "CRITICAL,HIGH,MEDIUM,LOW,UNKNOWN".

 Severity Selection.